nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 redis-cli --eval /path/to/delete_running_works.lua
 ```

-It finds all keys prefixed with `nuxeo:work:run` and delete them.
+It finds all keys prefixed with `nuxeo:work:run` and deletes them.

 ### Scheduled workers
 The following code can be used with the Redis client to delete old workers marked as scheduled: